Pyrdacor/Ambermoon.net/README.md

 1-6 | Set party member 1-6 as active
 F1-F6 | Open inventory of party member 1-6
 Ctrl + 0-9 | Quicksave into save slot 1-10 (0 saves into slot 10)
+PrintScreen or Ctrl + P | Saves a screenshot to the folder "Screenshots" next to the program (or in config folder if you have no permissions to write there)

 ### Left clicks